jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/open-application-letter-2018.md

 _(By "design" I mean "software design".)_

-I'm not saying that I'm already an expert on design.
-But I choose this name, "Design Guide", to be the primary role I want to apply for in your company because I want to help in opening the eyes of recruiters (and my fellow software developers also) that being an expert on using frameworks is not supposed to be the focus of programmers.
-Our focus should be on how to structure our software so that it is maintainable, because this will bring more value to the business than being an expert on frameworks.
+I'm not saying that I'm already an expert on design, but I'm doing my best to become one.

+I have chosen this name, _"Design Guide"_, to be the primary role I want to apply for in your company because one of the things I want to do as a software developer is to make a software system maintainable.

-There are already lots of software developers out there who understands this.
+I prefer to be in this role when working on a new project, of course _(everybody wants to work on new projects :grin:)_.
+But I can also hold this role on projects that are in the maintenance state.

+If I am hired to have this role on a **new** project, what I will do is _help_ in deciding how to structure the entire system so that the _"business rules"_ part of the system will be separated from the other parts of the system.
+I believe that separating the business rules is very important if you want your system to be maintainable.
+This will mostly be helpful during the maintenance phase of the system, especially when the original developers of the system are not working on that project anymore --- because programmers cannot use google to search about the business rules of a business.
+They can google for things like how to use a certain framework, but they cannot google for the business rules.
+They can ask the business owners about them; they can ask someone who is already familiar with the system; but they cannot google for them.

+If the "business rules" are separated from the other parts of the system, it will be easy for _new_ programmers to fix bugs and add new features, even when the original designers of the system is not present anymore.
+And if the new programmers find a business rule that they do not understand, they can just ask the business owner about it (when the original programmers of the system are not present anymore).

+Then, after deciding on the structure of the entire system, when the actual coding of the features already start, I will pair program with those assigned to do the more complex features of the system and _help_ them with how to design their code.
+Then when the features that require design guidance are all finished, I will just work on my own in coding the other features.

+If I am hired to have this role on an **existing** project (in maintenance state), what I will do is to get familiar with the system by working with the team on fixing bugs and adding new features on the system for a few (or many) weeks.
+Then when I am already familiar with the system, I will _help_ on _slowly_ separating the business rules from the other parts of the system.
+Please note that I used the word _help_ in that sentence because I will be needing lots of _help_ from someone who is already familiar with the system while doing this work.
+I believe I can also do this alone but it will cost me (and you) lots of time and lots of frustration.

-You might already have a design guide in your company.
-If that is the case, I would like to apply as a Design Partner
+But you might already have a design guide in your company.
+If that is the case, I would like to apply as a [Design Partner](#design-partner).

-One of the things I will do if I am hired for this job is to point out mistakes in the current design of the software I will be involved in.
-If your current designers have huge egoes, then I am not fit in working with them.

-Of course this does not mean that they have to believe everything that I say.
-My teammates should be willing to defend their design if they think it is not wrong.
-If they think that I'm the one who is wrong, they must also be willing to point out to me.

 <h3 id="design-partner">